Ariax.bio

 After the PDB loads, Ariax will detect all unique molecular assemblies (protein chains) in the file and display them in the NGLviewer window on the right.
 By default, all chains are selected.
 If you de-select a chain, BindCraft will ignore the chain as if it did not exist in the PDB file.
 In other words, it may place binder trajectories in the same location as the chain.

 Note: BindCraft will generally respect indicated hotspots, but in some circumstances if a highly energetically favorable binding site is present (e.g., large patches of surface-exposed hydrophobic residues), binders will be incorrectly placed at the wrong location.
+This happens because hotspot preference is part of a larger scoring function, and the algorithm may prioritize a different site if it satisfies all design criteria more optimally.
 We'll cover how to handle this situation in a future tutorial.

 Step 3: Set BindCraft Design Settings